How Can We Help You?

 Email: firstname.lastname@example.org +

-Wendy J. Frost is Assistant Director of Gift Planning in the Department of Development at Mayo Clinic.
+Wendy J. Frost, CAP® is Associate Director of Gift Planning in the Department of Development at Mayo Clinic.
 As a member of the Office of Gift Planning, Ms. Frost has the privilege of helping people achieve their philanthropic goals by identifying strategic, creative and tax-advantaged gift solutions.

 A Minnesota native, Ms. Frost earned the Bachelor of Science degree in business administration, magna cum laude, from the University of North Dakota.
 She joined Mayo Clinic in 2002 and has served in a number of positions, including financial representative, patient relations specialist and development associate.

-In her role as Assistant Director of Gift Planning, Ms. Frost offers gift expertise in such areas as bequests, beneficiary designations, charitable gift annuities, charitable remainder trusts, donor advised funds, charitable IRA rollovers and gifting real estate.
+In her role as Associate Director of Gift Planning, Ms. Frost offers gift expertise in such areas as bequests, beneficiary designations, charitable gift annuities, charitable remainder trusts, donor advised funds, charitable IRA rollovers and gifting real estate.
 She strives to understand the unique life story and the values that are important to each person and provides benefactors the highest level of service and dedication in a warm and caring manner.

 Ms. Frost is committed to working with benefactors and their professional advisors to ensure they find the charitable arrangements that best meet their wishes and needs.